 iGaming first emerged in 1994.
 Thanks to a surge in popularity of the internet, rapid development in iGaming technology, and the provision of iGaming server infrastructure, the market has grown dramatically in the last three decades.

-Worldwide online gambling revenues are expected to reach $95 billion by the end of 2023.
-And it’s expected to continue growing at an annual growth rate of 8.54% as iGaming technology continues to improve and more people look to gamble online.
+Worldwide online gambling revenues are expected to reach $100.94 billion in 2024.
+And it’s expected to continue growing at an annual growth rate of 6.20% as iGaming technology continues to improve and more people look to gamble online.

 These are some of the main drivers of iGaming’s increased popularity: